spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 - you need to have a working HTTPS server for the base domain (`example.com`).
 If you don't have any server for the base domain at all, you can easily solve it by making the playbook [serve the base domain from the Matrix server](configuring-playbook-base-domain-serving.md).

-- any downtime on the base domain (`example.com`) or network trouble between the matrix subdomain (`matrix.example.com`) and the base `example.com` may cause Matrix Federation outages.
+- any downtime on the base domain (`example.com`) or network trouble between the Matrix subdomain (`matrix.example.com`) and the base `example.com` may cause Matrix Federation outages.
 As the [Server-Server spec says](https://matrix.org/docs/spec/server_server/r0.1.0.html#server-discovery):

 > Errors are recommended to be cached for up to an hour, and servers are encouraged to exponentially back off for repeated failures.